 Giving your kitchen a coat of paint is one of the easiest ways to transform its look.
 However, when you’re considering resale value, it pays to stick with neutrals.
 You might love sunshine yellow, but that doesn’t mean prospective buyers will.
 The prospect of repainting your kitchen will be a black mark against your home that might just turn them off.
 Neutrals are always popular as they’ll easily work with any fixtures, appliances, and kitchen décor.
 They also won’t date or distract the way more vivid colors can.

-White is a timeless option that appeals to traditionalists.
-Cream and beige are also classics.
+White is a classic option and that appeals to traditionalists.
+Cream and beige are also considered timeless kitchen trends.
 Even soft blues and greens can be considered neutral these days.
 Don’t be afraid to play with the other end of the spectrum.
 Black is an eye-catching choice for a contemporary kitchen.
 Gray is also the new black, according to many design experts.

 You can disguise your cabinets by painting them in the same neutral as your walls.
 This will help them blend into the walls to create the illusion of space, so it’s a perfect painting choice for small kitchens.